1.1 Definition and presentation

 In recent years, the consumption of smoked salmon in Italy has experienced constant growth.
 Salmon has lost its winter connotation, also thanks to the success of the restaurants offering Japanese cuisine.
 In fact, in these places, fresh salmon is used for the different types of sushi and sashimi, but frequently also ...

-This part of the study focuses on the Italian market and its characteristics over the last decade.
-In Italy, the market for smoked salmon is characterized by a high amount of imported product and a very low amount exported.
+This part of the research focuses on the Italian market and its characteristics over the last ten years.
+In Italy, the smoked salmon market is characterized by a high amount of imported product and a very low amount exported.

 In recent years, especially since **** [***], the demand for smoked salmon has increased ...

-The pandemic has caused effects in all sectors and in all markets.
+The pandemic has had an impact on all sectors and in all markets.
 Obviously, it also created consequences in the fish market and, more generally, in the food market.
-In Italy, during the lockdown period, which was from March **** to May ****, people were forced to stay indoors.
-In addition, bars and restaurants ...
+In Italy, during the lockdown period, which lasted from March to May ****, people were forced to stay indoors.
+In addition, bars and ...

 2.1 Growing trend for the Italian market